The Summit at Snoqualmie

 The Summit at Snoqualmie is a recreation area in the northwest United States, located on Snoqualmie Pass, Washington.
 It provides alpine skiing and snowboarding, Nordic skiing, mountain biking, winter tubing, and scenic lift rides.
 Owned and managed by Boyne Resorts, it is 52 mi east of downtown Seattle on Interstate 90.

 The Summit consists of four base areas that used to be individually owned and operated resorts.
 Alpental, Summit West (formerly Snoqualmie Summit), Summit Central (formerly Ski Acres), and Summit East (formerly Hyak and PacWest), border Lake Keechelus on the East and the Alpine Lakes Wilderness on the West/North.
 The Summit at Snoqualmie is the closest ski area to Seattle, about an hour away.

 Ski Lifts, Inc., the operator of what became Summit West, acquired the other three resorts.
 Booth Creek Ski acquired the properties in 1997.
 Booth Creek sold The Summit to CNL Lifestyle in 2006, but continued to operate the resort under a lease.
 Booth Creek sold The Summit lease to Boyne Resorts in 2007.
 CNL Lifestyle sold Booth Creek in a batch of resorts to Och-Ziff Capital Management in 2016.
 Boyne purchased the ski resort in March 2018.

 The vertical drop ranges from 2280 ft at Alpental, to 765 ft at Summit West.
-Combined, the four base areas have 19 chairlifts and 6 surface lifts.
+Combined, the four base areas have 19 chairlifts and 5 surface lifts.
 The resort is open seven days and six nights per week.

 Alpental

 Of the four base areas, only Alpental is located north of I-90 and is known for its advanced and backcountry terrain, including some of the steepest runs in the state.
-It has 3 double lifts, 1 high-speed detachable-quad, and 1 surface lift.
+It has 2 double lifts, 2 triple chairlifts, 1 high-speed detachable-quad, and 1 surface lift.